Dynamic Scheduling for Vehicle-to-Vehicle Communications Enhanced Federated Learning: Experiments

+We evaluate the performance of our algorithm under different model sizes, as shown in Fig. \ref{modelsize}.
+For smaller model sizes (e.g., 1 or 2 million parameters), the number of successful aggregations of VEDS is close to the optimal value.
+As the model size increases, the number of successful aggregations gradually decreases due to the growing communication overhead.
+In contrast, other benchmarks show a sharper performance decline as the model size increases, particularly under larger model sizes, indicating less adaptability to increased model size.

-\subsection{Evaluation on the CIFAR-10 dataset}
+\subsection{Evaluation on the CIFAR-10 Dataset}

 Then, we evaluate the proposed VEDS algorithm on the CIFAR-10 dataset\cite{cifar10}, which comprises $50000$ training images and $10000$ test images across ten categories.
 We consider both the independent and identically distributed (\emph{i.i.d.}) and non-independent and identically distributed (\emph{non-i.i.d}) settings.
 For the \emph{i.i.d.} setting, the dataset is evenly divided into $40$ subsets, each containing samples from all 10 categories.
 For the \emph{non-i.i.d}. setting, data samples are organized by category, and each vehicle holds a disjoint subset of data with samples from $2$ categories.
-Using the dataset, we train a convolutional neural network (CNN) with six convolutional layers.
-The learning rate is $0.1$, and the batch size is set to $32$.
+Using the dataset, we train a convolutional neural network (CNN).
+This CNN includes six convolutional layers.
+Three of them are followed by a ReLU activation layer and a max pooling layer, and the other three are followed by a ReLU activation layer and a normalization layer.
+The last convolutional layer is connected to a fully connected layer and a softmax output layer for classification.
+The batch size of each vehicle is randomly chosen from 16, 32 and 48, and the learning rate is set to 0.1.

-The test accuracy of the VEDS algorithm compared with the benchmarks is illustrated in Fig. \ref{cifariid} (\emph{i.i.d.}) and Fig. \ref{cifarniid} (\emph{non-i.i.d.}), where $\alpha =2, V=0.2$, and vehicle speed $v=10$ m/s.
+The test accuracy of the VEDS algorithm compared with the benchmarks is illustrated in Fig. \ref{cifariid} (\emph{i.i.d.}) and Fig. \ref{cifarniid} (\emph{non-i.i.d.}), where $\alpha =2, V=0.2$, and the maximum vehicle speed $v^{\text{max}}=10$ m/s.
 In the \emph{i.i.d.} scenario, both VEDS and the benchmarks achieve high test accuracy.
 The VFL convergence speed of the VEDS algorithm closely approaches that of the optimal benchmark and is significantly higher than other benchmarks.
 Under the \emph{non-i.i.d.} scenario, the convergence speed and the highest test accuracy of the VEDS algorithm are close to the optimal benchmark and exceed the other three benchmarks.
-After 1000 seconds of training, VEDS achieves a test accuracy of $62.45\%$, exceeding V2I-only, MADCA-FL and SA over $13.86\%$, $18.28\%$ and $41.50\%$.
-After 10000 seconds of training, the highest achievable accuracies are $79.41\%$ for the optimal benchmark, $78.80\%$ for VEDS, $76.33\%$ for V2I-only, $76.37\%$ for MADCA-FL, and $73.43\%$ for SA.
+After $1000$ rounds of training, VEDS achieves a test accuracy of $62.42\%$, exceeding V2I-only, VEFL, MADCA-FL and SA over $10.57\%$, $19.41\%$ $26.90\%$ and $41.42\%$.
+After $10000$ rounds of training, the highest achievable accuracies are $79.84\%$ for the optimal benchmark, $78.78\%$ for VEDS, $75.80\%$ for V2I-only, $75.61\%$ for VEFL, $74.74\%$, and $73.23\%$ for SA.